UK: Inflating the risks? - ING

-"Inflation is likely to hit 2.8% but with Brexit uncertainty unlikely to fade, we doubt a rate hike is round the corner," argues James Knightley, Chief International Economist at ING.
+According to James Knightley, Chief International Economist at ING, UK inflation is likely to hit 2.8% but with Brexit uncertainty unlikely to fade, they doubt a rate hike is round the corner.

 “The 1.6% month on month increase in motor fuel versus a 1.3% drop in the same period last year means we are going to see a big swing in the YoY rate of inflation from this component.
 However, the primary factor responsible for above-target inflation rate remains sterling's weakness, which has pushed up the cost of imported goods and services.”